Position/Title: PhD Student

 - University of Alberta - Bachelor of Science with Honours in Molecular Genetics (2016)

-My PhD will be a three-year project working under the supervision of Dr. Angela Cánovas and Dr. Flavio Schenkel.
-The project is an industry collaboration between the University of Guelph and AgSights.
+For my PhD I am involved in a three-year project under the guidance of Dr. Angela Cánovas and Dr. Flavio Schenkel.
+The project is a collaboration between the University of Guelph and AgSights, an industry partner.